Andover Newton Theological School: Andover

 Andover Theological Seminary was founded in 1807 by orthodox Calvinists who were members of Congregational churches (forebears of the United Church of Christ) who fled Harvard College after it appointed Unitarian theologian Henry Ware to the Hollis Professorship of Divinity in 1805.
 One of the founders of the school, and of the Massachusetts Missionary Society, was Rev. Samuel Spring.
 Widely reported in the national press, the founding by the Calvinists was one of the significant events that contributed to the split in the New England Congregationalist tradition, and to the eventual founding of the American Unitarian Association in 1825.
-The Unitarians in 1961 joined the Universalists to become the Unitarian Universalist Association.

 The new school built a suite of Federal-style buildings at Phillips Academy in Andover, Massachusetts, which the school occupied for its first century.
 (Most of the original seminary campus survives today as part of the historic core of the Phillips Academy campus.)

 Before Andover was founded, American Protestant clergymen attended undergraduate college, then learned their profession by studying under a minister.
 The new seminary was the first to formalize graduate study for clergymen with a resident student body and resident faculty.
 The program was for three years of study in four subjects: the Bible, church history, doctrinal theology and the practical arts of ministry.

 In 1908, Harvard Divinity School and Andover attempted to reconcile (both institutions were strongly theologically liberal by this point), and for a period of 18 years shared Harvard's Cambridge campus.
 The seminary moved its faculty and library to Cambridge, built a large academic-Gothic style facility there, and began to develop plans for a more formal merger with Harvard.
 However, the Supreme Judicial Court of Massachusetts disallowed the alliance.
 Although the court decision was later reversed, Andover eventually relocated to the Newton Centre campus of the Newton Theological Institution in 1931.

-The original Andover Seminary library remained on the Harvard campus, where, merged with the library collections of the Harvard Divinity School, it is now known as Andover-Harvard Theological Library.
+The original Andover Seminary library remained on the Harvard campus, where, merged with the library collections of the Harvard Divinity School, it became known as Andover-Harvard Theological Library.
 Andover Newton retained ownership of the books.

 Harvard later purchased the school's Cambridge real estate, which, known as Andover Hall, now houses most of the Harvard Divinity School.
 Although the planned merger with Harvard was never completed, the two schools remained loosely affiliated.
 Andover Newton students and faculty had access to the Harvard College Library system and Andover Newton students were able to register for classes at any of the university's schools.